The History Of Linen: Fashion’s Ancient Future

 This History of Linen: Ancient Origins

-The history of linen in fashion goes way back to around 7000 BCE.
+The history of linen clothing goes way back to around 7000 BCE.
 It was the Babylonians who first started weaving flax and are credited with starting the linen trade.
 But it was the Egyptians who are known for linen in the ancient world.
 Not only for clothing, but for wrapping mummies up!
 Thanks to the extremely dry climate of the Egyptian desert, linens found in Egyptian tombs have been remarkably well-preserved, and well preserved linen cloth has been found in pharaoh’s tombs in the forms of fine linen dresses, tunics, and linen housewares.

 Linen continued to be a staple of clothing in the Middle East for millennia, and its use spread to the Western world, where it was commonly used for underwear, sleepwear, and was woven into bedsheets, napkins, and other household fabrics.
 No wonder during the Middle Ages, the term “linens” became to be synonymous for household goods such as bedding, tablecloths, and towels.
 Linen makes for especially good towels, as it dries faster than cotton.